tituslhy/deep-agents-bento-llama-stack/README.md

 # Deep Agents with BentoML and Llama Cloud
 This repository explores the use of Deep Agents with MCP tools from Llama Cloud and LLMs served by vLLM on Bento Cloud.

+This repository is a resource to the Medium Article series "Creating a Hypermodern Generative AI Application"

+The articles and their respective notes are enumerated as below.

 ## Act One: [🥡 Would You Like an LLM with That? — A Bento Cloud Drive-Thru](https://medium.com/mitb-for-all/would-you-like-an-llm-with-that-a-bento-cloud-drive-thru-7e70f77277d2)
 <p align="center">
     <img src="./images/ActOne/ActOne.png" height="400">